Seth Ariel Green 🔸

 1. IMHO, the "math hard" parts of meta-analysis are figuring out what questions you want to ask, what are sensible inclusion criteria, and what statistical models are appropriate.
 Asking how much time this takes is the same as asking, where do ideas come from?

 2. The "bodybuilding hard" part of meta-analysis is finding literature.
 The evaluators didn't care for our search strategy, which you could charitably call "bespoke" and uncharitably call "ad hoc and fundamentally unreplicable."
 But either way, I read about 1000 papers closely enough to see if they qualified for inclusion, and then, partly to make sure I didn't duplicate my own efforts, I recorded notes on every study that looked appropriate but wasn't.
 I also read, or at least read the bibliographies of, about 160 previous reviews.
-Maybe you're a faster reader than I am, but ballpark I think I've already detailed >500 hours of work here.
+Maybe you're a faster reader than I am, but ballpark, this was 500+ hours of work.

-3. Making everything computationally reproducible, e.g. writing the functions, checking my own work, setting things up to be generalizable -- a week of work in total?
+3. Regarding the computational aspects, the git history tells the story, but specifically making everything computationally reproducible, e.g. writing the functions, checking my own work, setting things up to be generalizable -- a week of work in total?
 I'm not sure.

 4. The paper went through many internal revisions and changed shape a lot from its initial draft when we pivoted in how we treated red and processed meat.
 That's hundreds of hours.
 Peer review was probably another 40 hour workweek.

 5. As I reread reviewer 2's comments today, it occurred to me that some of their ideas might be interesting test cases for what Claude Code is and is not capable of doing.
 I'm thinking particularly of trying to formally incorporate my subjective notes about uncertainty (e.g. the many places where I admit that the effect size estimates involved a lot of guesswork) into some kind of...supplementary regression term about how much weight an estimate should get in meta-analysis?
 Like maybe I'd use Wasserstein-2 distance, as my advisor Don recently proposed?
 Or Bayesian meta-analysis?
-This is an important problem.
+This is an important problem, and I don't consider it solved by RoB2 or whatever, which means that fixing it might be, IDK, a whole new paper which takes however long that does?
 As my co-authors Don and Betsy & co. comment in a separate paper on which I was an RA:

 6. It's possible that some of the proposed changes would take less time than that.
 Maybe risk of bias assessment could be knocked out in a week?.
 But it's been about a year since the relevant studies were in my working memory, which means I'd probably have to re-read them all, and across our main and supplementary dataset, that's dozens of papers.
 How long does it take you to read dozens of papers?
 I'd say I can read about 3-4 papers a day closely if I'm really, really cranking.
 So in all likelihood, yes, weeks of work, and that's weeks where I wouldn't be working on a project about building empathy for chickens.
 Which admittedly I'm procrastinating on by writing this 500+ word comment 😃